JulianBirch/cljs-ajax/README.md

 The `error-handler` for `GET`, `POST`, and `PUT` is passed one parameter which is an error response.
 Note that *in all cases* either `handler` or `error-handler` will be called.
 You should never get an exception returned by `GET`, `POST` etcetera.

-### Handling responses on the server

-If you're looking for working examples of how to reply to cljs-ajax from a ring server, take a look at [the integration test server source code](dev/user.clj).

-If you're using transit, take a look at [ring-transit](https://github.com/jalehman/ring-transit).
-It will populate the request `:params` with the contents of the transit request.

-For handling JSON requests use [ring-json](https://github.com/ring-clojure/ring-json) middleware instead.
-This populates the data in the `:body` tag.
-However, note that it does not provide protection against [JSON hijacking](https://github.com/ring-clojure/ring-json/issues/14) yet, so do not use it with JSON format GETs, even for internal websites.
-(As an aside, if you need lower level JSON access, e.g. for formatting, we'd recommend [Cheshire](https://github.com/dakrone/cheshire) over `data.json`.)

-For using EDN then you may wish to take a look at [ring-edn](https://github.com/tailrecursion/ring-edn) middleware.
-It will populate the request `:params` with the contents of the EDN request.

-If your tastes/requirements run more to a standardized multi-format REST server, you might want to investigate [ring-middleware-format](https://github.com/ngrunwald/ring-middleware-format).

 ## ajax-request

 The `ajax-request` is the simple interface.
 It differs from the GET and POST API as follows: